페이지 이동경로

 How to set Kakao Talk Share webhook

-Enter the site domain address, method, and request path for processing webhooks in the [Method] and [Webhook URL] fields.
+Enter the domain address, method, and request path for processing webhooks in the [Method] and [Webhook URL] fields.
 Only HTTPS is supported for webhook URLs to protect user information, and only port 443 can be registered.

 After entering the detailed information, select [Save] to display the registered webhook details.
 Select [Edit] to modify the registered information, or select [Delete] to remove it.